tumelo-maja/delicate-care/README.md

 * Compatibility
     * To ensure compatibility across different browsers, [Autoprefixer CSS online](https://autoprefixer.github.io/) was used to add vendor prefixes to CSS properties.
 * Accessibility
-    * [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) was used to test and ensure that background and foreground colors offered sufficient contrast for users with visual impairments.
+    * [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) was used to test and ensure that background and foreground color contrast allows text to be readable against its background.

 ## Testing